 The System's government-sponsored enterprise status has been an important factor in its ability to continually access the debt capital markets.
-With both Fannie Mae and Freddie Mac still operating under conservatorship, housing related governmentsponsored enterprise status and reform continues to be a topic of debate by Congress and the U.S. Administration.
+With both Fannie Mae and Freddie Mac still operating under conservatorship, housing related government-sponsored enterprise status and reform continues to be a topic of debate by Congress and the U.S.

+Administration.
 While the status and reform debate has not, to date, specifically related to the System, a potential risk exists that the System, as a government-sponsored enterprise, may directly or indirectly be impacted by any changes in status or reform of housing related government-sponsored enterprises.
 Any change in the System's status as a government-sponsored enterprise or the general perception by investors of government-sponsored enterprise status could have a significant adverse impact on the System's ability to issue debt at favorable rates and terms.

-We face significant competition in connection with the issuance of Systemwide Debt Securities.
+We face competition in connection with the issuance of Systemwide Debt Securities.

-We compete for low-cost debt funding with the U.S. Treasury, other government-sponsored enterprises, including Fannie Mae, Freddie Mac and the Federal Home Loan Banks, and other highly rated institutions and companies.
-Competition for debt funding from these entities can vary with changes in economic, financial market and regulatory environments.
-In addition, any change in the perceptions of government-sponsored enterprise status may intensify competition with other highly rated institutions and companies in connection with the issuance of Systemwide Debt Securities.
-Increased competition for low-cost debt funding of highly rated institutions may result in a higher cost to finance our business, which could negatively affect our financial results.
-An inability to issue Systemwide Debt Securities at favorable rates in amounts sufficient to fund our business activities and meet our obligations could have an adverse effect on our liquidity, financial condition and results of operations.
+We compete for debt funding with the U.S. Treasury, Fannie Mae, Freddie Mac, the Federal Home Loan Banks, other federal government-sponsored enterprises, foreign government sponsored entities and other highly rated issuers.
+Access and the cost of debt funding can vary with changes in economic, financial market and regulatory environments.
+In addition, any negative change in the perception of governmentsponsored enterprise status may result in increased debt funding costs or reduce issuance access for us and other government-sponsored enterprises.
+Increased debt issuance by highly rated institutions may result in a higher cost to finance our business, which could negatively affect our financial results.
+An inability to issue Systemwide Debt Securities at market rates in amounts sufficient to meet our obligations and fund our business activities could have an adverse effect on our liquidity, financial condition and results of operations.